 Once you’ve gotten someone into your email list with your lead magnet, you need a sales funnel to get them to the next steps.
 Having multiple offers at different price points (value ladder) is a great way to get people investing and trusting in you.
-Once they’ve done that, they can move on to higher priced offeres.
+Once they’ve done that, they can move on to higher-priced offers.

 So your lead magnet offers something of value that is free.
 The next step in your sales funnel could be an offer that’s $20-$50 (ebooks, challenges, do-it-yourself options), then the next one $100-$200 (group coaching, programs, done-with-you services), and then the next $1500-$2000 (one-on-one or done for your services).

 As your client goes through this value ladder, they gain more trust and confidence in what you provide, making them more likely to continue to buy.
-It’s must easier to continue to sell to someone that trusts you then it is to acquire a new lead and turn them into a paying client.
+It’s just easier to continue to sell to someone that trusts you than it is to acquire a new lead and turn them into a paying client.